Articles tagged with: Cashflow Model

 You need to understand your project

-One can easily evaluate the potential impact of changing metal prices, changing recoveries, ore tonnages, operating costs, etc. to show what the economic or operational drivers are for this project.
+One can easily evaluate the potential impact of changing metal prices, changing recoveries, ore tonnages, operating costs, etc. to see what the economic or operational drivers are for this project.
 This can help you understand what you might need in order to make the project viable.

 Conclusion